kammitama5/kammitama5.github.io/_posts/2019-08-16-Friday-August-16th.md

 ## Then I came across items from my past
 - I found robots I had made, woodworking stuff, welded stuff, craftshanks, four-bar linkages and sketchbooks, 3D printed    objects, as well as hand draftings I had made.
 There were books on joinery and electronics and an entire stack of PCBs.
-I was overjoyed when I discovered that my robot still worked.
+I was overjoyed at 3am when
+  I discovered that my robot still worked.

 ## A robot made out acrylic, a four-bar linkage system and a crankshaft system using gears and bearings